 Revisits a landmark experiment with no new hypotheses

-A vividly told but crushingly literal dramatization of an event that’s in every psych textbook published during the last 40 years, Kyle Patrick Alvarez’s new film is compelling and useless in equal measure.
-In the late summer of 1971, professor Philip Zimbardo (Billy Crudup) conceived and executed a government-funded experiment in which 24 young students were paid a nominal fee to simulate a prison environment for two weeks.
-The subjects were randomly assigned into one of two roles, prisoners or guards, Zimbardo’s intention being to determine if human behavior is more critically influenced by inherent traits or institutional cues.
+Here’s a vivid but crushingly literal dramatisation of an event that appears as a case study in every psychology textbook published in the past 40 years.
+In the late summer of 1971, US academic Philip Zimbardo (Billy Crudup) designed an experiment in which 24 male students simulated a prison environment for two weeks.
+The subjects were randomly assigned one of two roles: prisoner or guard.
 Barely 24 hours passed before violence erupted and the project was cut short after just six days.

 Cast and crew